RyanAndroidTaylor/Fabricate/README.md

 # Fabricate

-- The very early stages or creating a simplified version of Gradle writting in Kotlin
+- The very early stages of creating a simplified version of Gradle written in Kotlin.
 - The main purpose of this project is to learn something new.